 Whether you live in a big city, in the burbs, or out in the wild woods, there is likely something pretty noxious in your drinking glass (don’t worry—it’s not all bad news.
 This problem actually has an easy fix).

 The Trouble with “Safe” Water

 The most common and effective agent for eliminating these nasties is chlorine.
-The bad news is that, while chlorine is deadly for tiny critters, it’s not exactly benign to larger life forms like humans, and is linked with everything from hormone disruption to cancer.
-Removing chlorine from the water after it does its job, but before drinking it, is ideal.
+The bad news is that, while chlorine is deadly for tiny critters, it’s not exactly benign to larger life forms like humans.
+Removing chlorine from the water after it does its disinfecting job, but before drinking it, is ideal.